MicrosoftDocs/intellicode/docs/custom-model-faq.md

 To get useful predictions, a codebase should represent the common usage patterns for the APIs, objects, and methods that you use.
 The larger the variety of common usages that a codebase illustrates, the more useful the resulting model is in predicting those usages.

 Training your own model is useful for those cases where your frequently used classes are either private to your codebases or aren't common in the open-source codebases we train with.
 All IntelliCode users get the benefit of the "base model" that's trained on thousands of public repos, for commonly used classes.
 Unless you have unusual usage patterns on those common classes, you won’t need to train on your own code to see good recommendations for them.

+## Q. How do I use a sharing link to see a model shared with me by someone else?

+You can do this via the IntelliCode page in Visual Studio, once you have the Visual Studio IntelliCode extension installed.
+1. Open the IntelliCode page, via "View...Other Windows...IntelliCode" menu item
+2. On the IntelliCode page, find the "Add model" link underneath the "Shared With Me" item in the left hand navigation, and click it
+3. Paste the URL into the dialog box and press the Add button.
+The shared model should appear under "Shared With Me".
+You can "un link" the model later if you wish, by returning to the model in the "Shared With Me" section and pressing "Unlink"

 ## Q. How many people in my team can I share the model I create with?